Expat Tax In Singapore – Expat Living In Singapore

 - Marina Bay

-These six Singaporean areas have a dense population with a mixture of Malays, Indians, and Chinese to name a few of the key cultures.
+These six Singaporean areas above have a dense population with a mixture of Malays, Indians, and Chinese to name a few of the key cultures.
 The island country boasts a unique mix of Chinese and Malay flavors in its Peranakan (or Nonya) cuisine.
-As well as four distinct languages among its people; English, Malay, Mandarin, and Tamil.
+As well as four distinct languages among its people: English, Malay, Mandarin, and Tamil.